Size guide

 2. Will the size change during pregnancy?

-3. How many sizes do breasts typically increase during pregnancy?
+3. How many breast sizes can you increase during pregnancy?

 4. When should I start buying maternity clothes?

 Note: Every woman is different and measurements may vary.
-If you have any questions, contact us for a personalized consultation.
+If you have any questions, please contact us with your measurements and the product you're interested in: we'll help you choose the best fit.